aws-samples/aws-ipranges-api/README.md

 Specify a **Stack name** and adjust parameters values as desired.
 Parameters options include

 HTTP API
-- `allowNetworks`: Source IP prefixes that are authorized to use API separated by commas.
+- `allowNetworks`: Source IP prefixes that are authorized to use site separated by commas.
 Default is **0.0.0.0/0**
 - `awsServices`: Name of AWS services to return by root URL separated by commas.
 Default is **CLOUDFRONT_ORIGIN_FACING**

 Lambda